Distribution Knowledge Embedding for Graph Pooling: Experiments

 \subsection{Comparison results with other Gaussian-based representations}

 We have already demonstrated the superiority of our proposed methods over previous baselines.
-In this sub-section, we compared our framework with other Gaussian-based representation methods, including Gaussian approach using information geometry (GaussING)~\cite{nakayama2010global}, Robust estimation of Gaussian (GaussREM)~\cite{wang2016raid}, Gaussian parametrized as Riemannian manifold (GaussPRM)~\cite{matsukawa2019hierarchical,lovric2000multivariate}, vector concatenating of mean vector and covariance matrix (GaussVCAT)~\cite{dai2017fason}, vector concatenating of mean vector and robust covariance matrix (GaussRVCAT)~\cite{chen2020covariance}, Gaussian embedding \footnote{In this paper, Gaussian embedding especially indicates the form of Eq.(\ref{Gaussianembedding}).} (GaussEMBD)~\cite{calvo1990distance}, and robust Gaussian Embedding (GaussREMBD)~\cite{wang2020deep,wang2017g2denet}.
-To implement GaussRVCAT and GaussREMBD for our comparison experiments, we adopt the iSQRT-COV method~\cite{li2018towards} to amount to the matrix logarithmic operation and square root normalization on the symmetric positive matrix (Interested readers please refer to~\cite{li2017second,li2018towards} for exploring their rationalities).
+In this sub-section, we compared our framework with other Gaussian-based representation methods, including Gaussian approach using information geometry (GaussING)~\cite{nakayama2010global}, Robust estimation of Gaussian (GaussREM)~\cite{wang2016raid}, Gaussian parametrized as Riemannian manifold (GaussPRM)~\cite{matsukawa2019hierarchical,lovric2000multivariate}, vector concatenating of mean vector and covariance matrix (GaussVCAT)~\cite{dai2017fason}, vector concatenating of mean vector and robust covariance matrix (GaussRVCAT)~\cite{chen2020covariance}, Gaussian embedding\footnote{In this paper, Gaussian embedding especially indicates the form of Eq.(\ref{Gaussianembedding}).} (GaussEMBD)~\cite{calvo1990distance}, and robust Gaussian Embedding (GaussREMBD)~\cite{wang2020deep,wang2017g2denet}.

-Table \ref{gaussian_table} provides the comparison results between different Gaussian-based representation methods by using the same GNN network on the same dataset.
-Our proposed methods achieve better performance than other Gaussian-based representations on OGB-MOLHIV, OGB-BBBP, MUTAG, PTC, PROTEINS and RDT-B datasets.
+Table~\ref{gaussian_table} provides the comparison results between different Gaussian-based representation methods by using the same GNN network on OGB-MOLHIV, OGB-MOLBBBP, MUTAG, PTC, NCI, PROTEINS and RDT-B datasets.
+As shown in Table \ref{gaussian_table}, our proposed methods achieve \emph{competitive} results compared with other Gaussian-based representations.
 On NCI1 dataset, Gaussian RobustE achieves the best performance, and other Gaussian-based methods also achieve very impressive results.
-As shown in Table \ref{gaussian_table}, Gaussian distribution information is effective to improve the performance for graph pooling.
-Furthermore, our methods embed the Gaussians into the linear space with Euclidean operations while the distribution information is preserved instead of analyzing the geometry information of Gaussian manifold.
+Furthermore, the superior performances in Table~\ref{gaussian_table} \emph{vertify the importance of distribution knowledge} in graph node features for graph-level representation learning.